Nitish76kumar/rbac-auth-system/README.md

-# Creating a README.md file with the provided content
-readme_content = """
 # Role-Based Access Control (RBAC) System

 This project implements a secure Role-Based Access Control (RBAC) system using **Node.js**, **Express**, and **MongoDB**.
 It includes features for authentication, authorization, and role management, ensuring secure access to resources based on user roles.